UPDATE: Searching through Systems - Research Guide for UN Criminal Tribunals

 Even though this guide strives to provide general advice that will be applicable to future tribunals and to tribunals through the different stages they go through, there will be some changes that will dramatically impact how one should go about researching the tribunal.
-One of the most significant changes a tribunal will go through to this effect (and one many experts are eagerly waiting to see how it unfolds for some of the current tribunals) is the change each tribunal must go through when it finally ceases regular operations and transitions into a residual mechanism.
-Already, this is beginning to occur with plans under way for the ICTY and ICTR to run down the tribunals and bring cases to a close. [ ] As individual tribunals cease operations, annotated collections and other summaries will be much more likely available as the problems of confidentiality, updating, and ongoing developments will become less of a barrier to publishing these collections for permanent and final use.
+One of the most significant changes a tribunal will go through to this effect (and one some have already gone through) is the change each tribunal must experience when it ceases regular operations and transitions into a residual mechanism.
+Already, this is occurring with the ICTY, ICTR, and Special Court for Sierra Leone as the cases have been brought to a close.
+As individual tribunals cease operations, annotated collections and other summaries will be much more likely available as the problems of confidentiality, updating, and ongoing developments will become less of a barrier to publishing these collections for permanent and final use.
 Additionally, although tribunal websites are the main resources looked at currently, the seeming finality of jurisprudence once a tribunal has closed will lend itself to NGOs and IGOs being able to provide the main access to archived systems.
 Likely, academic institutions and other important regional organizations will play a large role in this transition, especially in areas where the UN does not establish resources itself.

 However, as indicated by the establishment of the Mechanism for International Criminal Tribunals (MICT), the UN intends to continue to serve as a direct provider for access to documents and materials important to the jurisprudence of the criminal tribunals.
-At present, the MICT only addresses the closing actions for the ICTY and the ICTR; however, one can easily imagine that, if successful, the UN will seek to include the other tribunals or set up similar institutions for them.
+At present, the MICT only addresses the closing actions for the ICTY and the ICTR, with the Special Court for Sierra Leone having its own residual system; however, one can easily imagine that, if successful, the UN will seek to include the other tribunals or continue to set up similar institutions for others as well.
 As the tribunals cease operations, these residual institutions will likely serve as the primary outlet for accessing materials.